 - School meetings and site initiated Attendance Plan written with parents - Conversations with the young person on the days they do attend school.
 What are the barriers for them?
-When a child is at school (and they are missing a lot of days) it is a priority for the school counsellor or other support person to take some time to speak to them in a purposeful way and to ask them what is getting in the way of getting to school - Agency partnerships- termly meetings with Social Worker Attendance and Engagement - Agency partnerships- Wellbeing practitioner support - Referrals to family mental health services, CAMHS and other assistive organisations - Building strong partnerships with parents- Kids Matter program - Letters sent home to families after 10 days accumulated absence. - Home Visits if required - Negotiated programs
+When a child is at school (and they are missing a lot of days or chronically late) it is a priority for the school wellbeing leader or other support person to take some time to speak to them in a purposeful way and to ask them what is getting in the way of getting to school - Agency partnerships- termly meetings with Social Worker Attendance and Engagement - Agency partnerships- Child Wellbeing Practitioner support - Referrals to family mental health services ie UCWB, CAMHS and other assistive organisations - Building strong partnerships with parents - Letters sent home to families after 10 days accumulated absence to alert that this places their child at educational risk. - Home Visits if required - Negotiated programs